jcer10/SFAS_FinalProject/README.md

 3. Create an empty folder in final_projects called **maps**.
 4. *Optional* Copy the **final_project_layout.rviz** file.
 It is an rviz configuration file that already has all the topics to display in rviz, as is shown in the screenshot in the second exercise of the project (week 8).
 To open in rviz: File > Open config file.

-### Run program
+### Create initial map (manually)
-1. First a map has to be created of the room.
+First a map has to be created of the room.
 To do so we need to teleoperate the robot around the room while slam mapping in rviz.

 Launch the simulation with the following command:
 ```